DVNO911/cth_yumi/README.md

 ## Installation and Usage

-Please consult the [wiki] on how to install and use this package.
+Please consult the guide on how to install and use this package. (currently found in basic_py_scripts repository)

 ##Contributing

 This package is currently only meant to be developed by students at Chalmers.

 ## Authors and Acknowledgments

-David Wannheden
+David Wannheden\
-Charles Strömblad
+Charles Strömblad\
-Simon Mattson Tenser
+Simon Mattson Tenser\
-Ahmad Wahba
+Ahmad Wahba\
-William West
+William West\
-Nick Norizadeh
+Nick Norizadeh\

 Special thanks to Yiannis Karayiannidis for guidance in this project.

 ## License

-Saknas
+Missing